corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/running-a-notary.md

 ```

 For clients to be able to use the notary service, its identity must be added to the network parameters.
 This will be
-done automatically when creating the network, if using :doc:`network-bootstrapper`.
-See :doc:`corda-networks-index`
+done automatically when creating the network, if using [Network Bootstrapper](network-bootstrapper.md).
+See [Networks](corda-networks-index.md)
 for more details.

 ## Highly available